 The Expatriate Workforce

-The majority of your operational staff, from machine operators to specialized technicians, will likely be recruited from the vast pool of expatriate talent.
-This workforce is primarily sourced from South and Southeast Asia, as well as parts of Africa, and includes a wide range of skill levels.
+The majority of your operational staff, from machine operators to specialized technicians, will likely be recruited from a vast pool of expatriate talent.
+Drawn primarily from South and Southeast Asia, as well as parts of Africa, this workforce includes a wide range of skill levels.

-Establishing a solar factory involves sponsoring these employees—a structured process that requires careful administrative planning for visas, work permits, and mandatory health insurance.
+Establishing a solar factory means sponsoring these employees—a structured process that requires careful administrative planning for visas, work permits, and mandatory health insurance.

 Emiratisation (Tawteen): A Strategic Consideration